Abhi13070/Deloitte-Tasks/README.md

 to monitor, measure and analyze their manufacturing processes.
 Half of their infrastructure uses devices streaming telemetry data** in one format, and the other half - in another.
 They need your help to combine the two.

+This repository is created for adding the tasks done during the Deloitte Virtual Internship.